Using Multiple Marko Versions

 • marko@5 is forward compatible

-• In Marko 5, heuristics determine runtime version per-tag
+• In Marko 5, heuristics determine the runtime version per file

 Marko 5 uses the Class API, and current versions use the Tags API.
 Marko 6 is not backwards compatible, so if marko@6 is installed an application cannot use class components out of the box.
 Instead, Marko 5 is forward compatible.
 To use multiple versions of Marko together, ensure that Marko 5 is installed at the project root.